OpenScienceMOOC/site/_posts/2020-28-08-Open-Science-Saves-Lives.md

 (We welcome feedback on the preprint and may make some minor changes to the text prior to submission.)

-Join the 300+ co-signatories of the manuscript now: https://forms.gle/vagxi5mrQLi5hHpx5
+We hope that the OSMooc community, who has always been very responsive and supportive of this kind of approach, will join our 300+ co-signatories.
+Please co-sign here:: https://forms.gle/vagxi5mrQLi5hHpx5

 Cheers!